NCAPOP topic selection and specification process

 Specification development process

-An early stage in the in the commissioning process is the development of high-quality service specifications against which tender returns can be invited.
+An early stage in the commissioning process is the development of high-quality service specifications against which tender returns can be invited.
 The specifications need to reflect the funding bodies’* policy drivers and commissioning requirements for the project and are developed from a topic proposal which has been prioritised by the funders.
 In addition, those programmes with independent advisory groups (IAG) will reflect the IAG’s recommendations for the programme informed by lessons learned from the delivery of the programme to date and proposed future direction.

 The overall aim of each specification development meeting (SDM) is to support a review of the key design features embodied in the topic proposal against the funders’ commissioning requirements, discuss the associated risks and consider whether any elements need to be refined or added to.
 Attendees include representatives from relevant patient and professional groups, experts in NCA delivery, representation from NICE and the CQC, representation from NHS Trust audit departments, NAGCAE, and clinical and policy leads from the funding bodies..